 Only need text, not audio?
 Tactiq captures captions without recording audio — good for privacy-sensitive situations.

-For video recording: OBS Studio with screen recording captures both video and audio.
-Mono focuses on audio with local transcription.
+For video recording: OBS Studio with screen recording captures both video and audio. mono focuses on audio with local transcription.